squares-sql/SQUARES/docs/tutorial/02_synthesizer_basic.rst

 The decider
 ===========

 Among all the programs that an enumerator provides to us, the decider's job is to see which ones of them are desirable.
 In Tyrell, the abstract base class for decider is called :class:`~tyrell.decider.decider.Decider`.
-Its :meth:`~tyrell.decider.decider.Decider.analyze` method should be overriden if you want to define your own decider.
+Its :meth:`~tyrell.decider.decider.Decider.analyze` method should be overridden if you want to define your own decider.
 Given a program (represented by :class:`~tyrell.dsl.node.Node`), if we want to accept it we need to let our ``analyze`` method returns :func:`~tyrell.decider.result.ok`.
 Otherwise we return :func:`~tyrell.decider.result.bad`:

 .. code-block:: python